libra-china-org/Whitepaper/phala-network.md

 There are a few roles involved in the protocol.

 - **Users** invoke, query and deploy smart contracts.
 Users interact with smart contracts via **Blockchain** and **Worker Nodes**.
 They can verify the blockchain as well as the cryptographic evidence on the blockchain independently by running a light client or full node.
 Special hardware is not needed.
-- **Worker Nodes** run Confidential Contracts in TEE compatible hardware.
+- **Worker Nodes** run confidential contracts in TEE compatible hardware.
 Worker Nodes are off-chain.
 In each node, a special program called `pRuntime` is deployed to the enclave.
 The runtime has a builtin VM to run contracts.
 It also cooperates with the blockchain to support the contracts in full life cycle.
 Worker Nodes can be further divided into three roles:
   - **Genesis Node** helps bootstrap the network and set up the cryptographic configuration.
 There's only one Genesis Node and it's destroyed after the launch of Phala Network.
   - **Gatekeepers** manage the secrets to ensure the availability and security of the network.
 Gatekeepers are dynamically elected on the blockchain and they stake a large amount of Phala token.
 They are rewarded for being online and maybe slashed in case of misbehavior because there must be a certain number of the Gatekeepers running at any time.
-  - **Miners** execute the Confidential Contracts.
+  - **Miners** execute the confidential contracts.
 They get paid by selling their computing resources to the users.
 Unlike Gatekeepers, Miners need to stake just a small amount of the Phala token and can join & exit the network as they want.
 - **Remote Attestation Service** is a public service to validate if a Worker Node has deployed `pRuntime` correctly.
 The cryptographic evidence produced by the service can prove a certain output is produced by `pRuntime` running inside a TEE.
 IAS is Intel SGX's remote attestation service implementation.
 - **Blockchain** is the backbone of Phala Network.
-It stores the identities of the Worker Nodes, the published Confidential Contracts, the encrypted contract state, and the invocation transactions from users and other blockchains.
+It stores the identities of the Worker Nodes, the published confidential contracts, the encrypted contract state, and the invocation transactions from users and other blockchains.
 When plugged into a Polkadot parachain slot, it's capable to interoperate with other blockchains through the Polkadot relay chain.

 <img src="./static/pLIBRA-roles.svg" style="height: 250px" />